tyknkd/news-analyzer/README.md

 _CSCA 5028: Applications of Software Architecture for Big Data, University of Colorado Boulder_

 ## Overview
-This project applies big data software architecture principles and machine learning techniques to analyze recent tech industry news articles, automatically extract common themes, and sort them into groups by topic.
+This independent project applies big data software architecture principles and machine learning techniques to analyze recent tech industry news articles, automatically extract common themes, and sort them into groups by topic.
 The primary aim is to help readers quickly identify current trends in media reporting on the tech industry and focus on the topics of most interest to the reader.

+The software primarily consists of three microservices which interact via message queues.
+First, a data collector microservice collects news article data daily from an external internet source ([newsapi.org](https://newsapi.org)), stores the data in a database, and publishes it to a message queue.
+Next, upon receiving the data from the message queue, a data analyzer microservice stores it in a database, applies [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) to discover common topics, and publishes the results to another message queue.
+Finally, a web microservice receives the data, stores it in a database, and presents the articles sorted by topic to the end user via web pages and a REST API service.

+The project was guided by current best practices in software development and big data architecture.
+Through the use of replicated containerized pods with delivery-confirmed message queues and data persistence, service interruptions to the end user are minimized and the system remains robust to temporary partitions between the services.
+In addition, test doubles and mock external services were used to implement efficient unit and integration tests in an automated continuous integration and continuous deployment workflow.
+Furthermore, online metrics and visualizations permit real-time monitoring of system performance.

 ## Tech Stack
+The following technology tools were used to implement the project.
 - [Ubuntu](https://ubuntu.com/) v.22.4.4: Operating system
 - [Kotlin](https://kotlinlang.org/) v.1.9.22: Programming language
 - [Java Virtual Machine](https://openjdk.org/) v.17.0.10: Compilation and libraries